 She has conducted experimental ESP research, survey studies of psychic experiences, as well as an examination of texts in parapsychology from a science studies point of view.

-Currently she is an Adjunct faculty member in the School of Psychology at Northcentral University, teaching undergraduate courses in psychology online.
-In addition she is an instructor for the Rhine Education Center.
+Currently she is an Adjunct faculty member in the School of Psychology at Northcentral University, teaching undergraduate courses in psychology online, and an active volunteer for the Parapsychology Foundation.

 Recently, Zingrone and her husband, Dr. Carlos S. Alvarado, have re-energized their consulting business offering a variety of publishing, research, translation, and online teaching services.
 Currently they are working on updating their main website, and their research website, with an aim towards data collection on a variety of exceptional experiences from their traditional interest in the out-of-body experience and apparitions, to a renewed interest in shared death experiences thanks to a grant from IANDs.
 They are also involved in a variety of online teaching activities related to the field including their new YouTube channel, Parapsychology Online; their teaching activities using the Virtual Classroom at www.WizIQ.com, and in the AZIRE Learning Center in the virtual world, Second Life.